kyasulee/DynaSiam/README.md

 ## Components of the project
-1. ```train.py``` contains the complete training code for the project, and the image enhancement phase generates the dataset needed for the lesion segmentation phase.
+1. ```train.py``` contained the complete training code for the project, and the image enhancement stage generates the dataset needed for the lesion segmentation stage.
 The relevant paths need to be configured in args before the training process starts.
 2. ```predict_dynasiam.py``` used to visualize and predict the results of lesion segmentation.
-3.
+3. ```datasetloader.py``` used to load the dataset for the lesion segmentation stage.
+4. ```data_transformers.py``` contained the complete code for the TDC-Enhance solution used in the image enhancement stage.
+5. ```src/```contained the detailed structure of the DynaSiam network in the lesion segmentation stage.
+6. ```train_utils/``` contained some training details, including the loss function and evaluation metrics calculation.

 If you have any questions, please contact me at 846483478@qq.com